 Unfortunately, poor treatment of porters is an epidemic on the mountain, where they’re regularly exploited by budget climbing outfits.
 We do things differently at our company

 We provide the highest porter compensation packages in Tanzania.
 Your porters earn not only top wages and bonuses, but also receive comprehensive benefits, including medical care, advanced training, and educational opportunities.

 Africa Joy Porters are paid bonuses for bringing down trash left by other companies.
 Last season this initiative removed over 400 lbs. from Kili .mountain Kilimanjaro is our passion we want the mountain to stay beautiful for generations to come.

-Your porters have professional all-weather uniforms from Kilimanjaro Potters Assistance Project, and this is so rare company on the mountain provides these to porters.
+Your porters have professional all-weather uniforms from our company and this is so rare company on the mountain provides these to porters.
 We also ensure that every porter has a hat, gloves, proper footwear, warm layers, and mountaineering glasses.

 Your porters have safe and comfortable accommodations.
 Mountaineering tents protect them from the elements, and closed-cell foam sleeping pads keep those tents warm and dry.